ellakoa/postcard-poem/content/posts/copper-threads.md

   Woodland creatures go about their chores rummaging for winter stores.

-  Summer has cast away
+  The canopy begins to fray
-  the canopy begins to fray.
+  as  summer has cast away.

   Autumn snips the final threads and all around, tumbling down